tafifa/snappie-admin/README.md

 ## 🎯 **Overview**

-Snappie Admin Panel adalah sistem manajemen komprehensif untuk aplikasi check-in berbasis gamifikasi.
-Panel admin ini menyediakan kontrol penuh atas user management, place management, review moderation, dan check-in monitoring dengan interface yang modern dan user-friendly.
+Snappie Admin Panel is a comprehensive management system for gamification-based check-in applications.
+This admin panel provides full control over user management, place management, review moderation, and check-in monitoring with a modern and user-friendly interface.

 ### **Key Highlights**
-- 📊 **Real-time Dashboard** dengan analytics mendalam
+- 📊 **Real-time Dashboard** with deep analytics
-- 👥 **User Management** dengan gamification system
+- 👥 **User Management** with gamification system
-- 🗺️ **Place Management** dengan GPS tracking
+- 🗺️ **Place Management** with GPS tracking
-- ⭐ **Review Moderation** dengan approval workflow
+- ⭐ **Review Moderation** with approval workflow
-- 📍 **Check-in Monitoring** dengan mission system
+- 📍 **Check-in Monitoring** with mission system
-- 🎨 **Modern UI/UX** menggunakan Filament 3
+- 🎨 **Modern UI/UX** using Filament 3

 ---